-E. Attitude: It is imperative that the entire Company project a positive attitude, a "can do" attitude, in order to have a positive environment.
-The attitude of the Company will spread directly to the attitude of the employee, and a poo: attitude by definition causes a poor environment, and an employee will be less motivated to achieve.
-A positive attitude is a trait of an enthusiastic person, and we must all exude enthusiasm.

-- F. Growth Oriented: The Company must be growth oriented in order to provide the employee the opportunity to grow.
-Again by definition, the behavior pattern for our great employee demands that they have the opportunity to grow, and by definition, if the employee is to grow the Company must grow. - G. Company Mission: It is imperative that the Company's mission and its beliefs be identical to the employee1s goals and beliefs.
+- environment.
+The attitude of the Company will spread directly to the attitude of the employee, and a poor: attitude by definition causes a poor environment, and an employee will be less motivated to achieve.
+A positive attitude is a trait of an enthusiastic person, and we must all exude enthusiasm. - Growth Oriented: The Company must be growth oriented in order to provide the employee the opportunity to grow.
+Again by definition, the behavior pattern for our great employee demands that they have the opportunity to grow, and by definition, if the employee is to grow the Company must grow. - G. Company Mission: It is imperative that the Company's mission and its beliefs be identical to the employees goals and beliefs.
 The employee actually must be the creator of the Company's mission and beliefs.
 We also must make certain that new employees who come with the Company have goals and beliefs that are inherently identical with the Company's mission and beliefs. - H. Positive Stroking: It is imperative that you positively stroke the employee for the good things that he does.
 Do it quickly after the act, do it sincerely, and mean it (re: One-Minute Manager).
 Don't emphasize his failures.
 If possible, don't mention them.
-He knows md feels it more than you can imagine if you have him op ;rating on "management by objectives" which he set.
+He knows and feels it more than you can imagine if you have him operating on "management by objectives" which he set.
 If he has the right raw material to do the job, then negative comments are never needed.
 Positive stroking will stimulate the employee to do more of what you are stroking him for doing.
 Only discuss a mistake or "goof" in light of teaching him a better way.
 Do it as a friend who is trying to help, not to criticize.
 Criticism serves no useful purpose.
 I cannot re-emphasize this point.
 Stroke everyone positively, honestly, and sincerely.
 Never criticize.
 Contrary to the One-Minute Manager, never scold him.